What is the difference between clearance and a sale? A sale is often a promotion of a specific brand or even a

-I’m not talking about a storewide 20% sale of your best and brightest.
-That won’t help clear out the oldest inventory.
+I'm not talking about a generic promotion or storewide 20% sale of your best and brightest.
+That won't help clear out the oldest inventory.
 Such a sale will however reduce your best sizes of your product at deep discounts which can limit the amount of money you have to reinvest in stock .
-I am talking about selling off the ten types of merchandise you need to clear out at the beginning of every year.
+I am talking about selling off the ten types of products you need to clear out at the beginning of every year.

-The more impressive the clearance markdown is from the original price, the faster the old inventory will go.
-Remember when customers approach these types of merchandise, they are only thinking about their savings off the original price; not how much they are going to spend.
+To move clearance markdowns fast, make sure you ID the discount based on the original price.
+Remember when shoppers approach these types of unsold merchandise, they are only thinking about their savings off the original price; not how much they are going to spend.

 Here’s my rule of thumb for clearing out old merchandise:

-1. Start your clearance at 30% off marked prices for one week.
+1. Start your clearance with clearance sale signs at 30% off marked prices for one week.
 Alert customers via social media or email about the great bargain on their favorite brands and note that selections are limited. that helps them get off the couch and come to visit and see your deals.

 3. After another week, donate it to charity, or if you have to - write it off as a loss and throw it out.
 Do not let it stay in your store or backroom.

 Once you have aggressively cleared out your laggards, do a physical inventory (see how here) so you have an accurate picture of new product you need to buy at trade shows.

 Nothing feels better than getting rid of old baggage.
-Putting old merchandise on clearance makes it possible to buy fresh inventory and a fresh start for your store.
-To learn more about clearing out old merchandise, download my list.
+Putting old clearance items on sale makes it possible to buy fresh inventory and a fresh start for your store.
+To learn more about clearing out old SKUs, download my list.